-Russell David, Head of School, Adult Mental Health First Aider (MHFA) Lorna Keegan, (Training to become Mental Health Lead)
+Russell David, Head of School, Safeguarding Lead, Adult Mental Health First Aider (MHFA) Nicola Downey SENCO Lorna Keegan, Mental Health Lead

 Identifying needs and Warning Signs

 Any member of staff who is concerned about the mental health or wellbeing of a pupil/student should record their concerns on CPOMs.
 Where a child is considered at risk of immediate harm, DSL should be notified in the first instance.